andrea202511/ecang/README.md

 sudo dpkg -i ecang_1_.... .deb

-Also installer for windows system will be ready...  //TODO
+Also installer for windows is available.
+Download the setup_xxx.exe and run it.
 ## Internals
 Ecang exctracts the list of PDO reading the branch EtherCATConfig/Config/ProcessImage/Inputs and EtherCATConfig/Config/ProcessImage/Outputs